 The vision of the ADIE is to support faculty teaching, research, and service to help others develop and enrich an enlightened social consciousness whereby each person’s dignity is respected, each person’s perspective is thoughtfully considered, and each person’s needs are taken into account for the benefit of all.

-The ADIE is directed by Diane Reid, Academic Affairs Faculty Diversity Coordinator.
+The ADIE is directed by Michael Jackman, Academic Affairs Faculty Diversity Coordinator.
 It facilitates the development of faculty and their curricula and methodologies, their research in scholarly teaching and the scholarship of teaching, and their service to their students, units, and campus on behalf of the Academy’s mission.